johnpapa/angular-styleguide/README.md

     }
     ```

-  - Notice that the important stuff is scattered in the preceeding example.
+  - Notice that the important stuff is scattered in the preceding example.
   - In the example below, notice that the important stuff is up top.
 For example, the members bound to the controller such as `vm.avengers` and `vm.title`.
 The implementation details are down below.
 This is just easier to read.

     ```javascript